Transition security allowance

 You are entitled to a transition security allowance included in the transition security package if:

-• you have been employed by the same employer for at least five years before the dismissal, and
+- you have been employed by the terminating employer for at least five years (it may include interruptions of up to 30 days) before the dismissal, and

-• you have registered as a jobseeker with the TE Office within 60 days of the date of dismissal.
-In practice, this means that if the notice period for terminating your employment is six months, for example, you must register as a jobseeker with the TE Office already during the notice period.
+- you have registered as a jobseeker within 60 days of the date of dismissal.
+In practice, this means that if the notice period for terminating your employment is six months, for example, you must register as a jobseeker already during the notice period.

 Applying for transition security allowance